mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 {{{example url="../threejs-load-obj-no-materials.html" }}}

-Well it's close but we're getting errors about materials since we haven't given the scene any matrials and .OBJ files don't have material parameters.
+Well it's close but we're getting errors about materials since we haven't given the scene any materials and .OBJ files don't have material parameters.

 The .OBJ loader can be passed an